Rogerwyf/simplerpy/docs/functional_specifications.md

 * Students who use both languages for their coursework

 ### Data Sources
 This package does not require any data.
-Users may utilize this package on their own datasets for statistial analysis purposes.
+Users may utilize this package on their own datasets for statistical analysis purposes.

 ### Use Cases